Who Is Merci Best?

 2023

-At the University of Michigan, in Dr. Henry L. Paulson's laboratory, I am exploring the mechanism(s) of tau-mediated neurodegeneration in tauopathy with a specific interest in Frontotemporal dementia (FTD), Alzheimer's disease (AD), Progressive supranuclear palsy (PSP), and Chronic Traumatic Encelphathopy (CTE).
+At the University of Michigan, in Dr. Henry L. Paulson's laboratory, I am exploring the mechanism(s) of tau-mediated neurodegeneration in tauopathy with a specific interest in Frontotemporal dementia (FTD), Alzheimer's disease (AD), and Progressive supranuclear palsy (PSP).
 I am mentored by Dr. Paulson alongside Drs.
 Sami Barmada, Paul Jenkins, Kevin Jones, and Catherine Kaczorowski.

 The University of Virginia - Charlottesville, VA